davidemoro/cookiecutter-qa/README.rst

 =============

-If you want to perform a quick tour create a Browserstack_ free account and you will be able to run your tests against a real remote browser without having to install locally all the needed prerequisites (geckodriver, chromedriver, adjust executable paths, etc).
+If you want to perform a quick tour create a BrowserStack_ free account and you will be able to run your tests against a real remote browser without having to install locally all the needed prerequisites (geckodriver, chromedriver, adjust executable paths, etc).

-Once logged in on Browserstack_ visit ``Account > Settings``, copy the Automate's username and access key and generate a new cookiecutter project providing the remote selenium grid url following the format::
+Once logged in on BrowserStack_ visit ``Account > Settings``, copy the Automate's username and access key and generate a new cookiecutter project providing the remote selenium grid url following the format::

     http://USERNAME:ACCESS_KEY@hub.browserstack.com:80/wd/hub

+You can use any Selenium grid provider (SauceLabs_, BrowserStack_, TestingBot_) or using your own local grid with Zalenium_.

 Docker
 ------

-If you want to launch your hello world Selenium based tests against Browserstack_ you can just type the following commands (Docker required)::
+If you want to launch your hello world Selenium based tests against BrowserStack_ you can just type the following commands (Docker required)::

     $ make docker-run